 Selection

-An agency appoints a veteran applicant if at the final stage of the selection process the veteran is ranked equal to or higher than a non-veteran candidate.
+An agency appoints a veteran or servicemember applicant if at the final stage of the selection process the veteran or servicemember is ranked equal to or higher than a non-veteran/non-servicemember candidate.

-A disabled veteran will be appointed over a veteran when deemed equal at the final stage of the selection process.
+A disabled veteran will be appointed over a veteran or servicemember when deemed equal at the final stage of the selection process.

+A tie between a veteran and a servicemember may result in further examination of the two candidates to determine the finalist.

+(g) Veteran and Servicemember RightsA veteran or servicemember applicant who is not appointed to a position may make a written request for an explanation from the hiring agency.

+The hiring agency must provide a written response with the reasons for not appointing the veteran or servicemember.

 (4) Malheur County Residence Preference